 Dirty hair doesn’t cause dandruff, but if you don’t wash your hair often enough, the oily buildup can contribute to flakes.

 One way to tell the difference between dry scalp and flakes from dandruff is by their appearance.
-Dandruff flakes are bigger, and they look oily.
+Dandruff flakes are bigger and look oily.
 In babies with cradle cap, their scalp looks scaly or crusty.
-Both dryness and dandruff can make your scalp itch.

 The following is a comparison of the main symptoms of each condition: